AdobeDocs/campaign-standard.en/help/administration/using/campaign-standard-network-endpoints.md

 snippet: y
 ---

-# Campaign Standard Network Endpoints{#campaign-standard-network-endpoints}
+# Campaign Standard network endpoints{#campaign-standard-network-endpoints}

 Here are the different endpoints used in Campaign Standard.